langchain-ai/helm/charts/langsmith/docs/DELETE-WORKSPACE.md

      - Run `kubectl port-forward svc/langsmith-clickhouse 8123:8123` to port forward the clickhouse service to your local machine.
    - If you are using Clickhouse Cloud you will want to specify the --ssl flag and use port `8443`

-### Running the deletion script for a single trace
+### Running the deletion script for a single workspace

 Run the following command to run the workspace removal script: